WELCOME TO SCOTLAND.

 We ask that all supporters when following the event should take good care that their interaction is not a hazard to themselves, the participants nor any members of the public.

 This is most pertinent when driving and parking.
 The island is small and as such so are roads and parking areas, there is no need to rush anywhere.
 Parking at all Pit Stops is very limited and for Day 1 Pit Stops 1 and 2, there is no parking available at all.
 So, in all cases when visiting Pit Stops please look for parking located away from the stops and walk in to meet people.
-This significantly reduces the risk to participants and allows race and emergency vehicles to have
+This significantly reduces the risk to participants and allows race and emergency vehicles to have clear access to these core race venues.

 Each participant will be carrying a GPS tracker which you will be able to follow live during each day.
 We will supply the link in due course.
 By following your participant online, you will be able to time your interactions and as such you will find you have plenty of time to enjoy the many places to visit on the island whilst also fulfilling your supporter duties.